 National Asia Research Program

-NBR and the Woodrow Wilson International Center for Scholars therefore partnered to organize the National Asia Research Program (NARP), a major research and conference program designed to reinvigorate and advance the policy-relevant study of contemporary Asia.
+The National Bureau of Asian Research (NBR) and the Institute for National Security Studies at the National Defense University (NDU) have partnered to organize the National Asia Research Program (NARP), a major nationwide research and conference program designed to reinvigorate and advance the policy-relevant study of contemporary Asia.

-At the core of the National Asia Research Program was a class of Research Associates and Research Fellows who were selected through a competitive, nationwide selection process.
-These scholars were chosen based on their research into issues of strategic importance to U.S. interests in Asia.
+NBR and the Woodrow Wilson International Center for Scholars partnered to organize the 2010–11 National Asia Research Program.
+The 2010–11 class of Research Associates and Research Fellows, selected through a competitive, nationwide selection process, were chosen based on their research into issues of strategic importance to U.S. interests in Asia.
 NBR and the Wilson Center supported the research of these Associates and Fellows during their two-year terms and worked to bring their research issues to the attention of U.S. policymakers, through publications, the flagship Asia Policy Assembly, regional conferences, and policy briefings.

 The publications and events below are from the 2010–11 National Asia Research Program.